utsecnet/PAW/xx - Windows Firewall with Advanced Security and IPSec Domain Isolation/README.md

 On the Delegation tab:
 * Add **Authenticated Users** and give it READ permissions.

+***NOTE***: This policy is only applied to the *computers* OU and targets the *All-Tier0-Server*.
+This policy should ***NOT*** be applied to the *Domain Controllers* OU, even though, technically they are Tier 0 servers.

 ## What else?
-This will enforce inbound authentication on our PAWs.
+This will enforce inbound authentication on our PAWs and Tier 0 servers.
 I would recommend hardening the rest of your domain by enforcing Domain Isolation across the rest of your servers and workstations.
 Hopefully the below links will help you in your quest.

 ## Resources
 * [Configuring a test environment](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc754522%28v%3dws.10%29)